Austrian Food In Vienna: 11 Best Local Dishes & Where to Eat Them

 Würstel

 In Austria, there are Würstel stands absolutely everywhere.
 You can’t avoid them!
 Honestly, I still dream about the Würstel I had in Vienna… that’s how good it is!
-It’s truly the best Austrian food in Vienna.
+If you’re wondering what to eat in Vienna, you can’t miss this.

 Würstel is a sausage made with pork and beef.
 It’s usually encased in a sheep’s intestine.
 Würstel is smoked before serving!

-There are many options of Würstel to try, though I think Kasekrainer is the best.
+There are many options for Würstel to try (and I’ve tried many), though Kasekrainer is the best.
 I had it three times during my 48 hours in Vienna… that’s how great it was.

 Kasekrainer is a Würstel that’s filled with cheese!
 Yes, you heard me right.
 AMAZING CHEESE.
 You can’t go wrong with that!